 Life changing!
 I really took ownership of my faith and for the first time I found a community of like-minded people who were loving and pursuing Jesus the same way I was.
 Chi Alpha really strengthened my faith.
 I started reading the Bible on my own, memorizing Scripture, and became more empowered to serve Jesus and live for Him fully.

-How can alumni who are stay-at-home moms still make an impact for Chi Alpha?
+How can alumnae who are stay-at-home moms still make an impact for Chi Alpha?

 I think there are countless ways, beginning with loving and teaching your own children about Jesus.
 As a stay-at-home mom, you are still a missionary to the world around you and everyone you meet and interact with.
 Chi Alpha teaches that we are all ambassadors for Christ and to build relationships first.
 We share our life with people, we get to know them, and we share Christ as the natural out-flowing of our lives.
 As moms, we are constantly building relationships with people in the community; teachers, parents and kids from school, parents and kids at sports practice and games, our neighbors, and even the clerks at the grocery store.
 We are always building relationships and taking opportunities to share Christ.